1Kxhu/CuoreUI/README.md

 Licensed under the [Unlicense](https://github.com/1Kxhu/CuoreUI?tab=Unlicense-1-ov-file#)

-# 🤷 What is CuoreUI?
+# A WinForms library..
-A C# .NET Winforms UI Library with modern-looking controls, components and forms.
+This is a C# .NET Winforms UI Library with modern-looking controls, components and forms.

 The library features many controls with a sleek design inspired by Xiaomi and modern Web UI design.